-Grouxo Marx, a genius in its own way, inspired me to write this post.
-Intelligent and fun, disruptively constructive, philosophical disrespectful, and forward thinking.
+Grouxo Marx, a genius in his own way, inspired me to write this post.
+Intelligent and fun, disruptively constructive, philosophical disrespectful, and forward-thinking.
 In the new era of marketing, an industry that is coming out stronger from this long-lasting crisis, marketers should be re-thinking the way they plan and practice in order to survive.
 Their job is at stake!

 “If you don’t know where you go, you may end up anywhere.”
 Grouxo Marx. => Objectives

 Objectives are the key element of any project.
 In fact, clear objectives are the only way to prove whether you succeeded or not in all cases!
 If marketers still plan their marketing projects with goals like “Increase brand awareness” or to “Improve the relationship with our customers”, they are most likely on the path to be judged subjectively by their superior’s taste for creativity, a nice picture of the booth at a trade show, or whatever he or she liked or disliked of their marketing project.

 “From the moment I picked your book up until I laid it down, I was convulsed with laughter.
 Someday I intend reading it.”
 G. Marx. => Validation

 Isn’t it right, that you would never jump into a pool without knowing that it is full of water?
 If marketers do not validate marketing projects from an economic point of view prior to investment, they are most likely on the way to have budget cuts, undermining the relevance of their job.
 Let’s say that you are planning a point-of-sale promotion, wouldn’t you calculate its break-even point?
 Do you know what is the impact on sales needed for the project to pay itself?

 “I worked my way up from nothing to a state of extreme poverty” G. Marx. => Monetary conversion